 Prisons have instituted strict dress codes.
 Your clothing must cover your torso, including shoulders, from your neck to your knees.
 Women are required to wear bras but underwire bras are generally prohibited.

 Visitors are permitted to wear religious headgear, but the headgear will have to be removed and subject to search.
-Unless the headgear is a kufi, yarmulke, turban, habit, or fez you will have to submit a written request to the Chief Administrative Officer of the prison at least 10 days prior to your visit.
+It must be a kufi, yarmulke, turban, habit, or fez.
+If it is not one of those, you will have to send a written request to the prison at least 10 days prior to your visit.
 If the request is approved, then you will be able to wear your religious headgear, but it is still subject to search.

 Be aware that the Chief Administrative Officer at the prison has complete say over all visits.
 They determine whether visits can happen, how long you can visit for, and how many people are allowed.

 There are certain restrictions for minors who wish to visit an inmate.
 A person under 17 years old must be accompanied by an approved visitor who is older than 17.
 Or they must have the permission of the prison.

 A person 12-16 years old who is not a member of the inmate’s family must have the consent of their legal guardian in order to visit.